 This article will take a look at the 5 most important factors that your WordPress web development company will use to design your website.
 We’ll also look at some of the most frequently asked questions about working with a WordPress web development company and website design companies in St. Louis.

 - #3.
 New Google PageSpeed Guidelines

 - FAQs for Working With a WordPress Web Development Company

 It isn’t easy to overstate how important graphics are for great website design.
 You use text, videos, podcasts, and interactive elements to connect with your website traffic, but images are what draws them in and helps set you apart.
 There are no hard and fast rules about what makes for a good graphic vs. a bad graphic, but these guidelines will certainly help.

 - Use graphics that are relevant to your audience

 - Use graphics that stick in people’s minds

 - Use images that do not distract from the user experience

-Once people arrive to your website, it’s up to you to draw them further in.
-You do that by making it easy to navigate, even if the user has only a casual interest.
+Once people arrive on your website, it’s up to you to draw them further in.
+You do that by making it easy to navigate, even if it has only a casual interest.
 By now, most of us have an intuitive feel for how to navigate through websites, but there is no reason to over-complicate things.
 Keep these four universal principles in mind when designing a website:

 - Make your hypertext links easy to identify